 Data breaches are the single greatest threat to business continuity today.
 Companies that range from startups to established enterprises are all targets of criminals who continually find new ways to hack into an organization’s infrastructure.
 Over the last two years, three of the largest and supposedly most secure companies in the world – Amazon, Google, and Facebook – have all fallen prey to multiple data breaches, proving that there is no safeguard against a cyberattack.

 The fallout from a commercial data breach is far-reaching.
 Statistically, 60 percent of small businesses close within six months of a cyber incident.
 On average, larger corporations lose just over eight million dollars per breach.
 Financial losses may include network upgrades, staff re-training, reputation repair and management, and loss of revenue.
 However, a large portion of damages involves legal issues and compliance penalties.

-The Law Offices of David H. Schwartz can provide legal guidance and representation if your company has suffered a commercial data breach.
+The Law Offices of David H. Schwartz, INC. can provide legal guidance and representation if your company has suffered a commercial data breach.
 David represents clients in the San Francisco Bay Area, as well as San Mateo, San Jose, Santa Clara, Oakland, and Alameda County, California.

 Dealing with Data Breaches from a Legal Perspective

 Most data breaches occur as a result of human error, illegal activity, or malicious activity.
 Regardless of how the breach occurred, a company is liable for the breach in several ways:

 - Compensating customers whose private information has been compromised